gregwjacobs/ElasticSuricata/README.md

 * Copy template to templates folder - for example  `/etc/logstash/templates/suricata_template.json`
 * Copy logstash configution to conf.d folder - for example `/etc/logstash/conf.d/logstash_suricata_eve.conf`

+## Replica and Shards

+* Note that the profiled mapping templae sets replica count to 0 and shards to 1.
+This is ideal for a home lab using a single elasticsearch node.
+But you will want to adjust to suit any production or larger scale cluster / data footprint.

+## Disclaimers and Warnings

 The above configuration files are for Elastic 6.x and will not work with 5.x or earlier versions.

-It most certainly is not an optimal configuration - just 'enough' to get you up and running!
+It most certainly is not an optimal configuration - just 'enough' to get you up and running.
+If you choose to send the FULL set of EVE Data including flows in a larger scale network enviroment, there will be alot of indexing occuring.
+Fine for home, but can pinch harder at work.

 No warrenties expressed or implied.
 Use at your own risk.
+Happy to get PR's with enhancements, fixes or suggestions on better mapping configurations or indexing optimizations.